51Degrees/device-detection-php-onpremise/readme.md

 When running under Apache MPM, only `prefork` mode is supported, since `dl()` call is required to load Device Detection engine module and it is not supported under multi-threading environment which `worker` and `event` mode does.

+#### Refresh Internal Data

+To reload the data file, *refreshData()* needs to be called as described in this [example](http://51degrees.com/documentation/4.3/_examples__device_detection__manual_data_reload__on_premise_hash.html) .
+Thus, unless a reload is performed in the main process and all child processes, the data will not be updated.
+There is not a proven solution to do so yet, so we recommend a full server restart to be performed instead.

 ## Examples

 To run the examples, you will need PHP and composer installed.